Studio Ulster (formerly Screen Media Innovation Lab (SMIL))

 The Creative Industries have shaped an incredible success story for Northern Ireland – and the story does not end with Game of Thrones.
 Studio Ulster will help to maximise the benefits of this sector for the Belfast Region by providing a dedicated physical infrastructure to support the rapidly expanding activity in this area.

-Ulster University and Queen’s University Belfast are building on their success on the £13 million Future Screens NI project, further collaborating to combine their expertise, enabling the SMIL project to be a key driver for inclusive growth.
+Ulster University is building on the Universities' success on the £13 million Future Screens NI project, enabling the Studio Ulster project (formerly Screen Media Innovation Lab (SMIL)) to be a key driver for inclusive growth.
 The project will specialise in creatively-led, technologically-driven production and research and development.

 Professor Frank Lyons

 Position: Director of the Arts and Humanities Research Institute and Head of School of Creative Arts and Technologies